ANDREW T. HO, M.D., FACC

 Procedures performed by Dr. Abdelmalik include: invasive and noninvasive procedures, including stress testing, echocardiography, pacemakers, and cardiac catheterization.
 He specializes in radial artery techniques.

-Dr. Abdelmalik has a special interest in cardiac imaging and preventive cardiology, including cholesterol, high blood pressure, and weight loss management.
+Dr. Abdelmalik has special interest in cardiac imaging and preventive cardiology, including cholesterol, high blood pressure, and weight loss management.